KM-RoBoTa/SnakeCharmer/README.md

 Details on the graphical user interface can be found in the user guide (UserGuide.pdf).

 *Disclaimer: Like how snake charming does not really depend on music, our Snake Charmer program does not control the snake robots through music or soundwaves.
-However, you may play some music while controlling the snake robots, in the spirit of the snake charming practice.
+It's just *simple* math (arithmetics and trigonometry to be specific)!
+(However, you may play some music while controlling the snake robots, in the spirit of the snake charming practice.)